sahanruwantha/dynamic-matrix-calcualtor-python/README.md

-# dynamic-matrix-calcualtor-python
+### dynamic-matrix-calcualtor-python
--this is simple matrix calculator developed in python. select number of rows and colomns at your pace.
+###this is simple matrix calculator developed in python. select number of rows and colomns at your pace.